- Cell Biology

 GMP (Good Manufacturing Practice) is a set of harmonized guidelines to ensure safe, reliable, consistent and quality-assured products.
 The GMP stem cell compounds listed below are suitable for use as ancillary reagents (raw materials) for the further manufacture of stem cell therapies.
-The compounds Y-27632 (ROCK inhibitor) and CHIR 99021 (WNT pathway activator) will be produced to GMP specifications later in the year, with XAV 939 (WNT signaling inhibitor) becoming available in early 2019.
+XAV 939 (WNT signaling inhibitor) will be produced to GMP specifications in early 2019.

-Find our more about our GMP small molecules for stem cell therapy manufacture.
+Find out more about our GMP small molecules for stem cell therapy manufacture.